I keep paying attention to the causes and effects of my actions. I act accordingly.

 There is a sense of pleasure and liberation in being more aware of who you are and feeling able to change what you don’t like.
 There is a lot of satisfaction in being able to do this moment by moment.
 When you feel this way, the process of Step 10 is very pleasurable.

 It is the opposite of feeling rigid control, living in constant fear that you will be doing something terrible.
 Instead, you are enjoying being conscious of your life.
 You are enjoying the mastery of being able to be who you want to be moment by moment.

 Ultimately, being mindful does not mean adding to your burdens.
 It is satisfying, as opposed to something that is imposed on you to cramp your style.

 To use a practical example, let’s say that you intend to be mindful when you eat.
 You would like to notice and enjoy your food.
-If you turn this into an internal critic that is always criticizing the way you eat, you turn this into a nightmarish experience.
+Suppose you turn this into an internal critic that is constantly criticizing the way you eat.
+In that case, you turn this into a nightmarish experience.

 Noticing gives you an occasion for pausing and wondering.
 You might then ask yourself: “Was there a moment when I enjoyed even a small part of this experience?”

 It may very well be that all you want is to have your belly full; you do not take any pleasure in the moment-by-moment experience of eating.
 The point is not to force yourself to experience something you are not experiencing.
 It is to start a dialogue with yourself.
 You begin to understand better what happens.
 Little by little, you give yourself a chance to find something that works for you.
 It’s not a pre-imposed thing.
 It’s not a mold that you have to fit into, or else.